kaikkitietokoneista/weather-tgbot/README.md

 ## Installation

-You must install Node.JS before we start.
+You must install Node.JS at first.

 ```console